 Location: London, England

 Despite how I look, how I sound, and where I live, I am indeed 50% Portuguese.
 My mother became an American citizen when she married my very much American dad.
 Previously, she lived with her family on the island of São Miguel in the Açores.
 One of the greatest benefits of this is access to amazing food.
 And yet, I kind have a skewed view of Portuguese cuisine because of all the island food!
-When I visited Lisbon back in 2014, I realised that Portuguese food, whether from the islands or the mainland, is absolutely delicious.
+When I visited Lisbon back in 2014, I was amazed as how different Portuguese cuisine could be.
+Nonetheless, I realised that Portuguese food, whether from the islands or the mainland, is absolutely delicious.

 Petiscos / Snacks

 We started off with some little salt cod fritters (pictured further below).
 Salt cod is one of my favourite things in the world, so I was more than excited.
 We also started with some Portuguese wine and I have to say the salt cod went beautifully with the white wine we chose.